-VeriSign also receives ongoing royalties from each Digital Certificate or Authentication Service sold by the VeriSign Affiliate to an end user.
-The Company recognizes the royalties from affiliates over the term of the digital certification or authentication service to which the royalty relates which is generally 12 to 24 months.
+VeriSign also receives ongoing royalties from each digital certificate or authentication service sold by the VeriSign Affiliate to an end user.
+The Company recognizes the royalties from affiliates over the term of the digital certification or authentication service to which the royalty relates, which is generally 12 to 24 months.

 Commerce Security Services.
-Revenues from the sale or renewal of digital certificates for commerce security services are deferred and recognized ratably over the life of the digital certificate, generally 12 to 24 months.
+Revenues from commerce security services include the sale or renewal of digital certificates.
+These revenues are deferred and recognized ratably over the life of the digital certificate, which is generally 12 to 36 months.

 Digital Brand Management Services.
 Revenues from digital brand management services include VeriSign's domain name registration services and its brand monitoring services.
-Revenues from the registration fees are deferred and recognized ratably over the registration term and the revenues from the brand monitoring services are recognized ratably over the periods in which the services are provided.
+Revenues from the registration fees are deferred and recognized ratably over the registration term and the revenues from the brand monitoring services are recognized ratably over the periods in which the services are provided, which is generally one to ten years.

 Secure Payments Services.
 Revenues from secure payments services primarily consist of a set-up fee and a monthly service fee for the transaction processing services.
-Revenues from set-up fees are deferred and recognized ratably over the period that the fees are earned.
-Revenues from the service fees are recognized ratably over the periods in which the services are provided.
+Revenues from set-up fees are deferred and recognized ratably over the period that the fees are earned and revenues from the monthly service fees are recognized in the period in which the services are provided.
 Advance customer deposits received are deferred and allocated ratably to revenue over the periods the services are provided.